Miss Grand Thailand 2022: Swimsuit contest

 The swimsuit contest of the Miss Grand Thailand 2022 pageant was done on 16 April 2022, hosted by Pamela Pasinetti Miss Grand Thailand 2017, and was beamed live to a virtual audience via the official YouTube channel, named GrandTV, and its Facebook Live coverage from the Khon Kaen Hall of CentralPlaza Khon Kaen in Khon Kaen.
 Each national delegate wore the same type of swimsuit designed by the organizer and paraded one by one in front of the panel of judges.
 The score for this event, together with the swimsuit section on the preliminary stage on 27 April was used to determine the "Best in Swimsuit" winner, which was later announced on the national final stage on 30 April, the representative of Chiang Mai, Athita Payak, is the conqueror of such.

-In addition to searching for the aforementioned title, the event was also used to determine the first 8 finalists who will advance to compete for the "Devonte Men's Women Style" title, the winner of which will obtain cash of ฿500,000 Baht (approx. USD$15,000) as a prize and has to sign a 1-year contract to serve as the ambassador for the brand.
+In addition to searching for the aforementioned title, the event was also used to determine the first 8 finalists who will advance to compete for the "Devonte Men's Women Style" title, the winner of which will obtain cash of ฿500,000 Baht (approx. USD15,000) as a prize and has to sign a 1-year contract to serve as the ambassador for the brand.